L13/vscode-diff/README.md

 * Double click an file item in the list to open the diff or the file.
 * Mouse and keyboard support for selecting items in the list.
 * Search for pathnames to filter diff result.
-* Save your favorite diffs and start a compare immediately.
+* Save your favorite diffs and start a comparison immediately.
 * Supports predefined variables for dynamic pathnames.
+* Provides logging and stats for the current diff.

 Select a folder with the dialog, swap the paths and compare two files or folders.